ethanpost/quizk.ing/Engineering/Tim_Hunkin/The_Secret_Life_Of_Components-05-Springs.md

 ---

-A) To make springs stronger
+A) To make springs last longer

-B) To provide a much better ride by controlling bouncing
+B) To make springs quieter

-C) To make springs last longer
+C) To make springs stronger

-D) To make springs quieter
+D) To provide a much better ride by controlling bouncing

 ---

-To provide a much better ride by controlling bouncing
+D) To provide a much better ride by controlling bouncing

 ///